 How much will it cost long term?
 PCC is still collecting information on per-message costs for broadcast messaging.
 We know that emails are fairly inexpensive–at around $0.10 per thousand messages.
 Text messages are far harder to predict, as different carriers charge different amounts and surcharges.

-Free For the Month of April 2020: Broadcast Messaging is an optional feature that includes a small additional cost per text and email.
-However, during the COVID-19 pandemic, PCC is covering the cost of all text and email messages sent in the month of April.
+Free Through August, 2020: Broadcast Messaging is an optional feature that includes a small additional cost per text and email.
+However, during the COVID-19 pandemic, PCC is covering the cost of all text and email messages sent through August of 2020.
 Pricing information will update as we learn more and continue to develop this feature.
 Please contact PCC Sales to discuss your options.

 Who Will a Broadcast Message Be “From”?
 What If The Family Replies to the Message?

 When a patient or family member receives an email from Broadcast Messaging, the message will be from your practice, with an email address noreply@CLIENT.pcc.com, where “CLIENT” will be replaced with your acronym.

 If they reply to that email, it will go to a “noreply” email account on your PCC system, in order to filter bounced emails.

 Your practice can configure who will receive a copy of these noreply emails.
 For example, families might reply to your message with a request to be seen, even though it says “noreply”.